Skip to content

 Postural habits

-Poor posture can contribute to the development of scoliosis, particularly in adolescents.
-Slouching or hunching over can put pressure on the spine and cause it to twist or curve.
+Poor posture can contribute to the development of and trigger scoliosis, particularly in adolescents.
+Slouching or hunching over can put pressure on the spine and cause it to twist or curve causing aggravation of scoliosis.
 Physiotherapy and chiropractic care can address the underlying postural imbalances and help improve spinal alignment.

 Idiopathic scoliosis